Scarlet ibis: Distribution and habitat

 The range of the scarlet ibis is very large, and colonies are found throughout vast areas of South America and the Caribbean islands.
 Native flocks exist in Brazil; Colombia; French Guiana; Guyana; Suriname; and Venezuela, as well as the islands of the Netherlands Antilles, and Trinidad and Tobago.
 Flocks gather in wetlands and other marshy habitats, including mud flats, shoreline and rainforest.
 Outlying colonies have been identified in the coastal areas of the states of Espírito Santo, Rio de Janeiro, São Paulo (for example in the Santos-Cubatão mangroves of the Baixada Santista district), Paraná and Santa Catarina.
 In recent years, bird colonies can be seen as far south as in the coastal areas of Joinville and the island of São Francisco do Sul.

-The highest concentrations are found in the Llanos region of western Venezuela and eastern Colombia.
-The fertile and remote tropical grassland plain of the Llanos provides a safe haven far from human encroachment.
-Together with its relative the bare-faced ibis, the scarlet ibis is remarkably prolific and conspicuous in the region.
+The largest populations are found in the Llanos region of western Venezuela and eastern Colombia.
+The fertile and remote tropical grassland plains of the Llanos provide a safe haven from human activity.
+The absence of potential human threats and their fertility have allowed for dense populations of scarlet ibis to form here, alongside its relative the bare-faced ibis.
+Due to their size and color, they are prominently visible in the region.

 Scarlet ibis vagrants have been identified in Belize, Ecuador, and Panama; Aruba, Cuba, Dominica, Grenada, and Jamaica; sightings have even been made in the United States.
 The species may well have been a natural vagrant to the Gulf Coast in the 19th century or earlier – in The Birds of America, John James Audubon made brief remarks regarding three rubra specimens he encountered in Louisiana.
 However, virtually all modern occurrences of the species in North America have been introduced or escaped birds.
 In one notable example from 1962, scarlet ibis eggs were placed in white ibis nests in Florida's Greynolds Park, and the resulting population hybridised easily, producing "pink ibises" that are still occasionally seen.